mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 title: 'How to use C/C++ raw pointers properly?'
 date: 2020-02-22T20:05:39Z
 draft: false
-image: /jash.jpg
+image: /images/jash.jpg
-thumbnail: /jash.jpg
+thumbnail: /images/jash.jpg
 ---
-<h2>Introduction</h2>
+## Introduction

 C/C++ is used widely for high performance, number crunching, and gaming projects.
 For example in computational fluid dynamics (CFD) codes millions of times equations are solved on millions of mesh nodes to simulate a few seconds in real life.
 However, An unoptimized code can run 10, 100, or 1000 times slower.
 There are many tips and tricks on optimizing a code but simply mastering pointers is an important step in writing efficient code.
-Here, I try to mention some important characteristics of pointers that help you design your code better.<br/>
+Here, I try to mention some important characteristics of pointers that help you design your code better.

 I call them here pointers but nowadays they are called raw pointers to separate them from smart pointers.
-I will write on smart pointers separately. <br/>
+I will write on smart pointers separately.

-<h2>Definition</h2>
+## Definition

-A pointer is an 8-byte type on a 64-bit machine that holds the memory address of an object, target. <br/>
+A pointer is an 8-byte type on a 64-bit machine that holds the memory address of an object, target.